Hellboy: The Crooked Man and Others: The Crooked Man

 Tom and Hellboy discuss the latter's burden as being many times worse than Tom's but which he hasn't started to feel yet.
 They try to take Cora through a region of coal mines, but it was infested with deformed cannibal witches descended from the Roanoke colony since the mines' collapse in 1902.
 Cora can hear the witches calling her, Tom assuring her that they are safe during the day despite the Hurricane being "on the devil's time" and night falls immediately.
 Cora explodes into a shower of small demonic animals from whom Tom and Hellboy are only saved by Tom's first use of his witch-bone.
 They arrive at the church to find Cora's ghost waiting for them, and the church's pastor, blind Reverend Watts, who tries to persuade Tom that his soul can still be saved.
 Effie and the region's witches surround the church grounds which they cannot enter, calling to Ferrell to join them as the Crooked Man arrives and demand Tom to pay his debt.

 The Crooked Man attempted to tempt Watt's assistance with gold, youth and sight and then appeal to Hellboy's demonic nature, revealing he is after the bone in Tom's possession.
 After Watts infuses the holy spirit into the bone, he and Tom burn a cross onto a shovel's spade for Hellboy to use to dispatch the Crooked Man with the witches fleeing.
-The morning after Tom's father is given a properly burial, Tom and Hellboy go up to Witkins' mansion to finish him off.
-Witkins - appearing in his true form as a monstrous, demonic crab creature - sits clutching the souls of his victims which appear as gold coins in jars.
+The morning after Tom's father is given a proper burial, Tom and Hellboy go up to Witkins' mansion to finish him off.
+Witkins – appearing in his true form as a monstrous, demonic crab creature – sits clutching the souls of his victims which appear as gold coins in jars.
 Tom tosses him his witchbone which sends him back to Hell, later finding Effie reduced to a feeble old woman from losing her power.
 Tom ignores her pleas for mercy and puts the magic bridle on her, turning her into a nag with "BEWARE!
 I AM A WITCH!" painted on her side.